 This pattern of prayer was instrumental in establishing the seasons of righteousness and victory for the nation of Israel, marking the years of abundance and favor of the Lord.
 These patterns carried over into early Christianity and have been seen throughout Church history.
 Historically, the establishment of continuous houses of prayer has been very influential in the greatest Kingdom expansions, helping to usher in deep revival and spiritual awakening.

-At Frontline we offer 100 Hours of Prayer and Worship (also known as “Fire & Incense”) held in November and 24/7 Worship & Prayer held in April.
+At Frontline we offer “Fire & Incense,” extended times of continual prayer & worship twice a year: 100 Hours of Prayer and Worship in January, and 24/7 Worship & Prayer in September.
 Please see our Full Calendar page for most up-to-date times and dates.